Pat Crowley

-Patricia Margaret Crowley (September 17, 1933 – September 14, 2025) was an American actress.
+Patricia Margaret "Pat" Crowley (September 17, 1933 – September 14, 2025) was an American actress.

-In 1953, she was awarded the Golden Globe for New Star of the Year for her performances in Forever Female and Money From Home.
-Throughout the 1950s and 1960s, she had starring roles in films with Rosemary Clooney, Dean Martin, Jerry Lewis, and Tony Curtis, among other stars of the era.
+In 1953, Crowley was awarded the Golden Globe for New Star of the Year for her performances in Forever Female and Money from Home.
+Throughout the 1950s and 1960s, she had starring roles in films with stars such as Rosemary Clooney, Dean Martin, Jerry Lewis and Tony Curtis.
 She appeared in television roles starting in the 1950s, continuing through the 2000s.

 Early life

 Crowley was born on September 17, 1933, in Olyphant, Pennsylvania.
 Her sister Ann was also an actress.

 Career

 Crowley played Sally Carver in the film Forever Female (1953), starring Ginger Rogers and William Holden.
 She starred as Dr. Autumn Claypool alongside Dean Martin and Jerry Lewis in Money from Home (1953), and in their final film together Hollywood or Bust (1956), in which she played Terry Roberts.
 Her roles in Forever Female and Money from Home brought her the Golden Globe Award for New Star of the Year - Actress.
-She co-starred with Rosemary Clooney in a 1954 musical, Red Garters, and with Barbara Stanwyck and Fred MacMurray in the 1956 drama There's Always Tomorrow.
-She had a starring role opposite Tony Curtis in the boxing drama The Square Jungle (1955) and the Audie Murphy Western Walk the Proud Land, and was also featured in 1963's The Wheeler Dealers, a comedy starring James Garner and Lee Remick.
+She costarred with Rosemary Clooney in the 1954 musical Red Garters, and with Barbara Stanwyck and Fred MacMurray in the 1956 drama There's Always Tomorrow.
+She had a starring role opposite Tony Curtis in the boxing drama The Square Jungle (1955) and the Audie Murphy Western Walk the Proud Land, and was also featured in The Wheeler Dealers, a 1963 comedy starring James Garner and Lee Remick.